srushti-714/Azure-Arc-for-Servers/04-Azure-Governance-for-Arc-Connected-Machine.md

 # Exercise 4: Azure Governance for Arc Connected Machine
+In this exercise, you will perform Role assignment, Policy assignment, Tag the Hybrid compute machines and check Activity logs of resource group and servers.

+Using custom roles you can manage the access to the Azure Arc servers and assign the access of Azure Arc servers to any server auditor, Onboard Arc servers, Monitor Admin to the person in your company.

+You can assign the In-Build policies to monitor guest level oprations on Azure Arc servers.
+You can filter the servers and apply the policies based on Tags.

 ## Task 1: RBAC + Security
 ## Theory of least permission